 Mardi Gras is a huge tradition down in New Orleans, Louisiana, that draws hundreds of thousands of people to the city for the celebratory weeks leading up to Fat Tuesday.
-I had always told myself and my friends that I would never go, but John and I recently had a blast at Mardi Gras in Mobile, and my friends pestered me to join them for weeks.
+I had always told myself and my friends that I would never go, but John and I recently had a blast at Mardi Gras in Mobile, and my friends pestered me for weeks to join them.
 I was sold.

 Our host friend’s house was just off of Tchoupitoulas Street and practically on the parade route, so we didn’t have to go far to see the Mardi Gras action.
 Our hosts had been invited to a neighbor’s tent, so shortly after we arrived Friday night, we were walking down the street to enjoy some drinks and music before the parades.

 I discovered that the only people excited to see the approaching Krewe of Morepheus were those of us who had yet to experience Mardi Gras.
 We had a blast making fools of ourselves to be showered with beads, toys, and trinkets.
-We all agreed that the marching bands--when they were actually performing--were our favorite.
+We all agreed that the marching bands were our favorite feature when they were actually performing.

 Our group went from seven strong to only three almost instantly after arriving to Bourbon Street.
 My two girlfriends and I went to The Beach in hopes of finding the rest of our friends.
 We searched but couldn’t find them in the crowd.
 Naturally, we had a drink and started dancing.